Department of English, University of Vienna: Archive

 The views’ page provides an online archive with all the publications of the journal in PDF versions put in a chronological order and open to public.
 Hard copies can also be ordered from the department.

 English and American Studies Library

 The English Studies Library is a sublibrary of the University of Vienna library.
 Its origins date back to the year 1877 when Jakob Schipper made a one time donation of 400 Gulden and an annual stipend of 150 Gulden to buy a book collection for the English Seminary at Vienna University.
 In 1974, the American Studies section of the library is added.
 The year 1997 saw the move of the library to its current location.

 Resources

-The library offers access to a rich stockhouse of general and specialised English and American Studies information resources, including books, journals, databases and audiovisual media.
+The library offers access to a rich storehouse of general and specialised English and American Studies information resources, including books, journals, databases and audiovisual media.
 The Library is mainly a reference library but loans are possible to a certain extent.